liviacardaccia02/liviacardaccia02/README.md

 ### Hi there ✨
 ### 👩🏻‍💻 Computer Science and Engineering student here!
-### 🔭 I'm currently working on an IoT project for my thesis project
+### 🔭 I'm currently building a smart air purifier for my final year project
+### 🌱 I'm keen on learning new things

 <!--
 **liviacardaccia02/liviacardaccia02** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.